 - This would complete the installation.

-Clearance and Installation Notes
+Clearance And Installation Notes

 Similarly, the block is not obstructing the first PCIe x16 3.0 slot.
-Make sure that chassis has provision for a 240mm radiator mounting (277mm total length for this cooler) and clearance for 55mm height and you are good to go.
+Make sure that the chassis has provision for a 240mm radiator mounting (277mm total length for this cooler) and clearance for 55mm height and you are good to go.

-In order to look for more control over the functionality of the fans and the pump, click on the Performance tab on the leftmost side.
+To look for more control over the functionality of the fans and the pump, click on the Performance tab on the leftmost side.
 It will show the pre-defined 4 profiles, which are:

 - Zero RPM

-Following test benches have been used:
+The following test benches have been used:

 - Asus Rampage V Edition 10